Shaybs/Unphysical-String-Simulator/README.md

 # Unphysical-String-Simulator
 This may potentially be the first unphysical string simulator in the world.
-Anyhow, please input both files seperately in the same folder in Matlab and then input values in the GUI that pops up and watch the simulations of different kinds of strings! :)
+Anyhow, please copy/add the file, 'UnphysicalGuitarSimulator' and 'ODESolver' to a single Matlab folder while following the MIT License protocal.
+Further, input values in the GUI that pops up after you run the 'UnphysicalGuitarSimulator' and enjoy the simulations of different kinds of strings (with Guitar-like values)! :)